sancheza/financial-analytics/README.md

 > - beautifulsoup4

 ### get_ex_dividend
-This script retrieves the Ex-Dividend date for a given stock ticker from Yahoo Finance.
+This script retrieves the Ex-Dividend date for a given stock ticker.
 Similar to get_earnings_date, it can be run from the terminal or integrated into other workflows.

 > **Dependencies**
 > - Python 3.10 or later